 Have this experience for yourself: You can experience this tour as part of any trip that includes time in Venice, like this suggested visit to Northern Italy.

 Deep in the heart of the Borneo jungle, the Iban people live much as they have for centuries, with a dozen families living together in a communal longhouse by the river.
 To immerse yourself in the Iban culture, we can arrange for you to spend the night with the community at the Lemanak Longhouse.

 When you arrive, via a wooden canoe, you’ll be greeted by the tribe and shown around the longhouse.
 In the evening, you’ll join the community around the fire, when there’s often dancing and singing — but this isn’t a performance for visitors, it’s a continuation of daily life here.
 There’s the chance to sample homemade rice wine — go easy, it’s strong stuff — and you’ll spend the night as the families do, asleep on a mattress on the wooden-slat flooring.

 In the morning, a tribe member will lead you on a walk through the forest to show you the medicinal plants and teach you the art of using blow darts.
 Before you leave, lunch is cooked on an open fire on the banks of the Lemanak River.

 The visits here are strictly regulated, and your visit contributes to a community fund kept by the Iban people.
 The money can be borrowed by any family for pressing issues such as their children's education or emergency medical needs.

-Have this experience for yourself: A stay in the longhouse is included in this suggested itinerary that focuses on the Iban people.
+Have this experience for yourself: A stay in the longhouse is included in this suggested itinerary.

 Cenote Yokdzonot, Mexico